rohangpta/runescape-ability-solver/README.md

 # RuneScape Ability Solver

-A program to optimize combat damage for a given timeframe on the video game RuneScape 3.
-Uses constraint programming, Google's ortools/CP SAT and an elementary set of constraints to construct a simplified model of RuneScape's combat
+A program to optimize combat damage for a given timeframe on the videogame RuneScape 3.
+Uses constraint programming, Google's ortools/CP-SAT and an elementary set of constraints to construct a simplified model of RuneScape's combat.

 ## Dependencies